eduvpn/documentation/PROFILE_CONFIG.md

 one on `tcp/1194`.
 You can modify these ports and protocols as you see fit, but the total number of them must be either 1, 2, 4, 8, 16, 32 or 64.
 This is because the total available IP range will be split among them.
-Depending on your address space the ideal number of simultaneous clients per process is at most 64.
+Depending on your address space the ideal number of simultaneous clients per process is around 64.
 So if you have a `/24` network, you'd probably want to run 4 OpenVPN processes, e.g.: `['udp/1194', 'udp/1195', 'udp/1196', 'tcp/1194']`.

 You can also specify ports like `udp/53` and `tcp/443`, but then those ports need to be available to be claimed by OpenVPN and can't be shared by a DNS